An emphasis on entrepreneurship and research, coupled with the startup culture of the state, provides students with the ability to make their mark.

 Massachusetts is home to nearly 150 of the 5,000 fastest-growing private companies in the country.
 On Inc. magazine’s annual "Inc. 5000 list" of 2018 are 25 Massachusetts startup companies, including Promoboxx, Skyword, Forward Financing, Allego, Invoice Cloud and Tripleseat.

-Massachusetts also ranked second in U.S. News & World Report’s 10 Best States for Business, with a score of 3.1% for venture capital funding and a patent creation rate of 1,005.02 per million people.
+Massachusetts ranked first in U.S. News & World Report's 2023 list of 10 Best States for Business, with a score of 3.94% for business creation and a patent creation rate of 1,248.02 per million people.

 UMass supports innovation and entrepreneurship through a research-focused curriculum, commercialization of inventions, and Core Research Facilities located throughout the state.